fakhouri-junior/Word2vec/README.md

 from each word to an integer.

-Finally run to start training
+Finally run this line to start training

 ```
 train_model_using_dataset_input_pipeline.py